leenabhavnani/hackathon/README.md

 In order to run this use the earlier downloaded repository, which was downloaded from 'RbsInsight/mailService'.

 Below execution steps to be followed to run this application
-1. Now open command prompt and navigate to path "<project_home>\mailService-master" For e.g., If you extracted project at D: drive the navigate to "D:\\mailService-master", here under this path you should be able to see a pom.xml file.
+1. Now open fresh command prompt and navigate to path "<project_home>\mailService-master" For e.g., If you extracted project at D: drive the navigate to "D:\\mailService-master", here under this path you should be able to see a pom.xml file.

 2.There is one 'image.jpeg' file under "<project_home>\mailService-master\src\main\resources" folder.
 Copy and paste it in c drive.

 3. Now run "mvn clean install" in same command prompt to build the project

-4. Now run "java -jar web\target\web-1.0-SNAPSHOT.jar" to run the application Please note : same steps can be done using your preffered Spring Boot IDE
+4. Now run "java -jar target\mailService-0.0.1-SNAPSHOT.jar" to run the application Please note : same steps can be done using your preffered Spring Boot IDE